vanvalenlab/deepcell-label/documentation/LABEL_FILE_FORMAT.md

 Each other row is a spot, with the x coordinate, y coordinate, and cell assignments.

 Currently, the cell assignments are ignored and instead determined from y.ome.tiff.
 Overlapping cells do not display properly with spots, and this may be a use case for the cell assignment columns.

+## Edit and export zips

+DeepCell Label can only create OME-TIFFs through its Python based server, not through the Javascript based client.
+Therefore, the zip files sent from the client to the server when editing or exporting data do not contain .ome.tiff files but rather a .dat file with the buffer for the image and an additional file edit.json (for editing) or dimensions.json (for exporting) with the dimensions of the buffer.

+`dimensions.json` has properties

+- `height`
+- `width`
+- `duration`
+- `numChannels` (channels for X.ome.tiff)
+- `numFeatures` (channels for y.ome.tiff).

+`edit.json` has properties

+- `height`
+- `width`
+- `action` (which editing function to use)
+- `writeMode` ("overlap", "overwrite", or "exclude"
+- `args` (the arguments to pass to the editing function)